skanehira/ff/README.md

 If you runing `ff` in Vim's terminal and `$EDITOR` is `vim`, `ff` will use running Vim to edit file.

-## About executing command
-`ff` can executing command, but it can't use stdin, stdout, stderr.
-Example, if you run `vim` , `ff` will freeze.
-So, you only can executing command that doesn't use stdin, stdout, stderr.

 ## Keybinding
 ### path
 | key     | operation        |